Pierre-Lannoy/wp-vibes/README.md

 __Vibes__ is a robust user experience and browsing performances monitoring solution that analyzes perceived performances from users' viewpoint.

-It is fully autonomous - does not rely on external services and does not require any API keys, works on any type of hosting and in any type of environment - including intranets or password protected sites.
+It is fully autonomous - does not rely on external services and does not require any API keys, works on any type of hosting and in any type of environment - including staging, intranets or password protected sites.

 By continuously monitoring user experience, __Vibes__ can report: